 Forms to download, print, post or email

-Should you wish to apply by post, you can download the following forms from this page that you can complete and post or email to us:
+Should you wish to apply by post, you can download the following forms from the documents section on this page that you can complete and post or email to us:

 - Marriage Approved Premises Guidance

 - The Registrar General's Guidance to Authorities for the approval of premises as venues for civil marriages and civil partnerships (revised October 2013)

 We are able to accept payment by phone, by cheque or by card in person at our offices.